Secrets to Planning an At-Home or Private Estate Wedding

 Most homes can't accommodate the amount of power necessary to light a tent or provide power to a catering kitchen.
 You don't want to risk a power outage, or even worse, blowing out the whole neighborhood!
 Check with your caterer to see if you need to rent extra coolers, grills, or roasters.
 Don't wait on this; you'll want to start researching and reserving equipment six months before your wedding.

 In order to determine what extras they'll need to bring, vendors should stop by for a visit.
 Have your caterer survey your kitchen to make sure it is well-equipped and large enough to prepare the menu.
-Otherwise he may need to bring in a completely functional traveling kitchen.
+Otherwise they may need to bring in a completely functional traveling kitchen.

 The Ground May Not Be level

-Chairs, tables, the dance floor -- you don't want any of these items to be on uneven ground.
+Chairs, tables, the dance floor—you don't want any of these items to be on uneven ground.
 Professional tent companies can ascertain whether or not they need to put down a foundation or if they'll be able to lay a dance floor directly on the ground.
 Your other vendors (caterers, florist, band) need to determine what is necessary to keep floral arrangements and the cake table from tipping over.

 You May Need a Permit to Party